rn-om-syslab/syslab/README.md

 ## training

 The simulator is a custom Gymnasium environment built on PyBullet.
-Two agents share the arena: a tracker (green) and an evader (red).
-Each one observes a nine-dimensional vector: relative position of the opponent in the observer's body frame, the observer's own velocity, and the opponent's estimated velocity.
+Two agents share the arena: a tracker and evader   Each one observes a nine-dimensional vector: relative position of the opponent in the observer's body frame, the observer's own velocity, and the opponent's estimated velocity.
 Actions are continuous 3D velocity commands in the range [-1, +1] on each axis.

 Training alternates between the two agents.
 One trains with PPO while the other sits frozen as the opponent, then they swap.
 This is standard self-play.
 It means the reward curve oscillates by design,  whatever agent is currently learning climbs, then the roles flip and it drops back.